elastic/integrations/packages/mongodb_atlas/docs/README.md

 ## Overview

-[MongoDB Atlas](https://www.mongodb.com/atlas) is a multi-cloud developer data platform.
-At its core is our fully managed cloud database for modern applications.
-Atlas is the best way to run MongoDB, the leading non-relational database.
-MongoDB’s document model is the fastest way to innovate because documents map directly to the objects in your code.
-As a result, they are much easier and more natural to work with.
-You can store data of any structure and modify your schema at any time as you add new features to your applications.
+[MongoDB Atlas](https://www.mongodb.com/atlas), the leading multi-cloud developer data platform, offers the easiest way to run MongoDB, enabling you to work with your code's objects directly through its document-based data model, which allows for flexible schema and easy scalability.

 Use the MongoDB Atlas integration to:

-- Collect Mongod Audit logs and Process metrics.
+- Collect metrics related to process.
-- Create visualizations to monitor, measure and analyze the usage trend and key data, and derive business insights.
+- Create informative visualizations to track usage trends, measure key metrics, and derive actionable business insights.
-- Create alerts to reduce the MTTD and also the MTTR by referencing relevant logs when troubleshooting an issue.
+- Set up alerts to minimize Mean Time to Detect (MTTD) and Mean Time to Resolve (MTTR) by quickly referencing relevant logs during troubleshooting.

 ## Data streams

-The MongoDB Atlas integration collects logs and metrics.
+The MongoDB Atlas integration collects metrics.

-Logs help you keep a record of events that happen on your machine.
-The `Log` data stream collected by MongoDB Atlas integration is `mongod_audit`.

 Metrics give you insight into the statistics of the MongoDB Atlas.
 The `Metric` data stream collected by the MongoDB Atlas integration is `process` so that the user can monitor and troubleshoot the performance of the MongoDB Atlas instance.

 Data streams:
-- `mongod_audit`: The auditing facility allows administrators and users to track system activity for deployments with multiple users and applications.
-Mongod Audit logs capture events related to database operations such as insertions, updates, deletions, user authentication, etc., occurring within the mongod instances.

 - `process` : This data stream Collects host Metrics per process for all the hosts of the specified group.
-Metrics like Measurements for the host, such as CPU usage or number of I/O operations, memory are available on this data stream.
+Metrics like Measurements for the host, such as CPU usage, number of I/O operations and memory are available on this data stream.

 Note:
-- Users can monitor and see the log inside the ingested documents for MongoDB Atlas in the `logs-*` index pattern from `Discover`.
+- Users can monitor and see the metrics inside the ingested documents for MongoDB Atlas in the `logs-*` index pattern from `Discover`.

 ## Prerequisites

-You need Elasticsearch for storing and searching your data and Kibana for visualizing and managing it.
-You can use our hosted Elasticsearch Service on Elastic Cloud, which is recommended or self-manage the Elastic Stack on your own hardware.
+You can store and search your data using Elasticsearch and visualize and manage it with Kibana.
+We recommend using our hosted Elasticsearch Service on Elastic Cloud or self-managing the Elastic Stack on your own hardware.

 ## Setup